yusufberkakcay52/yusufberkakcay52.github.io/index.md

 ## About Myself

-Hi!
-I am an undergraduate student interested in Theoretical and Mathematical Physics.
-My main interests include classical and quantum mechanics, statistical mechanics and differential geometry.
-I am especially interested in understanding the mathematical structures behind physical theories.
+I am a third-year undergraduate student double-majoring in **Mathematics and Physics** at **Boğaziçi University**, Istanbul.

-I enjoy working on computational projects and using symbolic computation tools, particularly Mathematica, to understand physical models and mathematical problems.
-Through these projects, I aim to strengthen both my theoretical understanding and my computational skills.
+My primary academic interests lie at the intersection of Theoretical and Mathematical Physics.
+I am particularly focused on understanding the deep mathematical structures underpinning physical theories, with specific interests in differential geometric formulations of mechanics, statistical mechanics, and dynamical systems.

-This page contains a collection of my computational projects, where I study various topics in physics and mathematics and document my results.
+Alongside my theoretical studies, I enjoy incorporating computational explorations into my learning process.
+Using symbolic computation tools, primarily Mathematica, I write short scripts to visualize physical models and verify mathematical concepts.
+These exercises serve as a practical way to solidify my understanding of abstract theoretical frameworks.

-You can also access my presentations in this page.
+Feel free to reach out to me for academic discussions or potential collaborations.

 E-Mail -> yusuf.akcay1@std.bogazici.edu.tr